Here's Why My Skincare Routine Has Been Doing More Harm Than Good

 I’ve identified as someone with dry skin for years now.
 And for good reason.
 I have had dry skin!
 I built my skincare routine around this fact, packing it full of moisturizing products meant to breathe life back into my parched skin.
 It worked too, for a while.
 Blemishes were a thing of the past and my skin constantly felt hydrated (thanks to products like Embryolisse’s Lait-Crème Concentré).

 That is, until 2019.
-In just a few months, my dry skin suddenly took a 180 turn, and now my skin is decidedly oily—seemingly out of nowhere. are a thing I’m struggling with again, too, which was fun to be rediscovering at 28 years-old.
+In the past few months, my dry skin has suddenly taken a 180 turn, and now my skin is decidedly oily—seemingly out of nowhere.
+Blemishes are a thing I’m struggling with again, too, which is fun to be rediscovering at 28 years-old.
 At the end of every day, I’m left with oily skin, a skincare routine that’s designed for dry skin types, and wondering what I’m supposed to do now.
 How does your skin just… change?

 How Your Skin Type Can Change

-Sonia Vaidian, M.D. of ModernMD Urgent Care, agrees.
+Sonia Vaidian, M.D. of EHE Health, agrees.
 “If your skin has changed from dry to oily, stress could be a culprit,” she laments.
 “Stress causes the release of the stress hormone, cortisol, which causes your skin to produce more oil and can lead to breakouts.
 Humid, hot weather can cause oily skin as well as hormonal changes.”

 While the weather has recently gone from hot to freezing in NYC, and my stress levels have been fairly up and down, my skin has survived issues like these before—why would now, suddenly, be the time my skin has such a reaction?